 My List of Colleges is Still Huge – How Do I Narrow It Down?

-But how to begin?
 First off, let’s break down what your college list should have on it.
-There are three major types of colleges on a student’s list—match, reach, and safety.
+There are three major types of college fit on a student’s list—match, reach, and safety.
 A match school is a college you are likely to get into.
 A reach is a college that may be a bit of a stretch.
 And a safety is a school in which you’re pretty much guaranteed to get into no matter what.
 A good college list is a healthy mix of reaches, matches, and safeties.
 If, for example, you had a list of 6 schools, 3 of those could be matches, 2 safeties, and 1 reach.

-Even when narrowing your choices, it’s still a good idea to keep that mix of the three types on your list.
+Even when you narrow down your college choices, it’s still a good idea to keep that mix of the three types on your list.
 Now you need to take a close look at what you want out of a school.
-It will be different for every student, but try to write down a collection of qualities or features you really desire out of a school and then prioritize them.
+It will be different for every student but try to write down a collection of qualities or features you really desire out of a school and then prioritize them.
 Would you prefer a large school or a smaller one?
 Is a renowned Business program a must?
 Do you want to move far away from home or stick close?
 All of these can factor into the schools on your list.
 Write down your must-haves and deal-breakers.

 Use that priority list you created to start eliminating choices.
 You’ll likely have to make a few compromises.
 For example, you might really, really like a college’s amenities, but don’t like that it’s a large campus.
 Or perhaps you adore the campus, but don’t like that it’s several states away from home.

 Another great way to discover which colleges you want to keep on your list is by visiting them.
 College visits are an excellent resource when making decisions.
 You get to tour the campus, meet some current students, ask questions in person, maybe even sit in on a class—overall, you get a taste of the feel of that school.
 You can try to imagine yourself studying there.
 If the feel is off, you may strike that school off your list.
 Sometimes being there in person is really handy.